rranshous/showoff/docs/visual-copilot-extension-ipi.md

 Create a VSCode extension which hooks in a tool so that copilot can draw on a canvas in a side panel using a js function

+## Project name
+The project is named `showoff`. use that for any package names etc.

 ## Plan

 ### Technical